gosimfoundation/.github/profile/README.md

 # GOSIM Foundation

-## Global Open- Source Innovation Meetup
+## Global Open-Source Innovation Meetup

 Created by the Open-Source Community, For the Open-Source Community.